• Home

 • What the Eagle Fan Says (from An Eagle Nation)

-His poem "The Birch Canoe" also appears in Dennis Wise's critical anthology of modern alliterative poetry.
+His poem "The Birch Canoe" also appears in Dennis Wise's critical anthology of modern alliterative poetry, and his poem, "The Poet's Cottage" in Florilegium.
+Another riddle, "Pilotless Angel" appears in his collection, How the Songs Come Down.

 Your Cookie Settings